roman-milk/roman-milk.github.io/becoming-a-slut-wife-sarah.md

+===

- ****** Becoming a Slut Wife: Sarah Ch.
-03 ****** byJust_Plain_Bob© On the way home Sarah wondered what kind of excuse she could use if Tim wanted to make love that night.
+On the way home Sarah wondered what kind of excuse she could use if Tim wanted to make love that night.
 A good douche would take care of the sloppy wetness, but she couldn't think of anything that would tighten her pussy up other than time.
 She would have to stall Tim at least for a day and maybe even two.
 One more reason to put a stop to what she was doing.
 It just wasn't right that Tim should be denied his rights as a husband because she couldn't seem to say no to Brian.
 Well she was going to say no. She was not going to give him the two weeks that Tim was gone.
 Brian had seen the last of her.

  However she did have a fresh problem to work out - Dave!
 From the way he had acted he was obviously expecting to have more sex with her and she would need to shut him down, but she would have to do it in a nice way.
 If she had to she could tell Brian to go piss up a rope, but she couldn't do that with Dave, not and expect to continue working for him.
 She would be polite, but firm.
 She would tell him that it had been enjoyable, but that it was a one time thing.
 She would tell him that she loved her husband and valued her marriage and that she could never again do anything that would put it at risk.
 Dave was married so he should understand where she was coming from.
 Yes, that was the way to do it, polite but firm.